wouterzwerink/lightning/docs/source-app/workflows/mount_cloud_object_store.rst

     * When adding multiple mounts, each one should have a unique ``mount_path``.
     * A maximum of 10 :class:`~lightning_app.storage.mount.Mount`\s can be added to a :class:`~lightning_app.core.work.LightningWork`.

-    If the bucket prefix contains more than 1M files or a file greater than 5 GiB in size then the :class:`~lightning_app.core.work.LightningWork` will fail to start before it even begins running on the cloud.

 =======================
 Read Files From a Mount
 =======================